 - WST Center events: Approximately two to three per term, open to all faculty, staff, and students.
 Regular events include an annual fall reception, WST-focused research panels, and the WST Distinguished Lecture.

-- Humanities elective course: Taught each semester by Dr. Colatrella in Stein study lounge.
+- Humanities elective course: Taught each fall semester by Dr. Colatrella.

-- WST GRA office hours: Each WST graduate partner holds a weekly office hour in the WST office in Stein.
+- WST GRA office hours: Each WST graduate partner holds weekly office hours in the WST office in Stein.

-- Initiatives/events coordinated by WST Learning Community hall director/RAs: These include hall meetings and periodic "Treat Yourself Tuesdays," with social hour, arts and crafts, yoga, and more.
+- Initiatives/events coordinated by WST Learning Community hall director/RAs: These include hall meetings and periodic social hours, arts and crafts, yoga, and more.

 WST Learning Community Student Committees